isa3d/isa3d/EzDim/Documentation.md

 ![FlowChart_VR](https://user-images.githubusercontent.com/88411269/218101925-17dd1bf1-86c5-4565-b7af-bd6e18f5ee11.png)

-To use Easy Dimension Measurement System in VR, you can download the **VR Sample Script** from the package manager to see how to set up the system for VR.
+To use Easy Dimension Measurement System in VR, you can download the **VR Sample Script** [Here](https://github.com/user-attachments/files/16608183/Sample_VR.zip) to see how to set up the system for VR.
 This script is fully compatible with **XR Interaction Toolkit 2.2.0**.
 Since there are various VR integration packages, we won't include the VR scene inside the package to avoid any conflict and messy errors in your scene.
 Instead, we will look at the main logic of using Easy Dimension inside your VR scene.

 <br/>